Niteesh-chowdary/Job-Board-App/README.md

 9. After creating the server.
 Create a database in the server.
 10. databse name = jobBoardApp
 11. now cd into src/main/java/com/Niteesh/JobBoard
-12. run the command java
+12. run the command java JobBoardApplication.java
+13. It will bring up the job board application
+14. Install postman to test the server with various APIS